braice/MuMuDVB/doc/README.txt

 By default, SAP announces are activated if you use this autoconfiguration mode.
 To deactivate them put `sap=0` in your config file.
 By default, SDT rewriting is activated if you use this autoconfiguration mode.
 To deactivate it put `rewrite_sdt=0` in your config file.
 By default, PAT rewriting is activated if you use this autoconfiguration mode.
 To deactivate it put `rewrite_pat=0` in your config file.
-By default, EIT sorting activated if you use this autoconfiguration mode.
-To deactivate it put `sort_eit=0` in your config file.

 [NOTE]
 If you want to select the services to stream, you can use the `autoconf_sid_list` option.